ankailou/reuters-preprocessing/report1.md

 ## Generating Feature Vector 3

-### NOTE: stdlinux currently does not support scikit-learn; therefore, this dataset will currently not be generated on stdlinux.
 ### Approach

 Using the `scikit-learn` python module, the `TfidfVectorizer` submodule in the python submodule `feature_extraction.text` provides functionality for performing td-idf on a set of documents.
 This replaced the manually-coded td-idf formula in `tfidf.py` used for feature vectors 1 & 2.
 The same feature selection of methodology as feature vector 2 is employed.
 To view the dataset: